Artists Guidance Notes

 It is up to them how much they charge individuals or groups to use their venue but all individual Artists and groups using that venue during the Trail must pay to be featured in the Trail Guide (see below).

-Individual Artists – All individual artists taking part must be featured in the Trail Guide and pay for a minimum quarter page entry (£50)
+Entry Fee £50 – Every artist taking part in the Emsworth Arts Trail 2019 must be featured in the Trail Guide and pay their entry fee.

 Groups must have at least one representative who attends the Emsworth Arts Trail meetings and liaises with their group, keeping them up to date and involved with all aspects of the Trail.